ricardodpcosta/ricardodpcosta.github.io/fvlib.md

 #### **Parallel computing for HPC environments**

-The FVLib code  take advantage of modern HPC systems
+The FVLib code take advantage of modern HPC systems by implementing

-Currently, the following problems can be solved in the FVLib code:

-- Convection-diffusion problems for heat and species transfer
-- Conjugate heat transfer with solid/solid and solid/fluid interfaces
-- Incompressible isothermal fluid flows with the Euler/Stokes/Navier-Stokes formulation
-- Incompressible non-isothermal fluid flows with the Euler/Stokes/Navier-Stokes formulation
-- Incompressible non-Newtonian fluid flows with the Stokes/Navier-Stokes formulation

 ### Contributing

 The FVLib code is not currently an open-source project.
 However, anyone willing to contribute to the project and/or making use of its potentialities on a collaboration basis is welcome.
-Please, [contact me](mailto:rcosta@dep.uminho.pt).
+If you are interested in using it or need further details, you can always [contact me](mailto:rcosta@dep.uminho.pt).